WHO WE ARE

 Our newest board member's bio coming soon!

-Yosha joined PDX ASC as head intern during her sophomore year in college and developed our Growing up in Portland and a child of a single mother taught her to really value community.
+Yosha joined PDX ASC as head intern during her sophomore year in college and developed our first youth programming.
+Growing up in Portland as a child of a single mother taught her to really value community.
 Last year, her passion for self-care was pushed into existence by an elder who firmly told her and her peers that they had to take care of themselves before they could make any progress in the change that they were trying to create.
 Yosha is attending the University of San Francisco and working her way towards law school.
-She spends all her free time and energy dancing and spending time with her friends.
+She spends all her free time and energy dancing and spending time with friends.

 Letting go of 2016, Special made the pivotal decision to return back to her ancestral domain, marking a new chapter in her intentional self-care journey.
 Special is just trying to be a good ancestor by taking the steps to heal generational trauma she has inherited, finding joy on the way.
 She has much gratitude to be in collective with the social justice warriors building the blueprint for a more intentional and loving city.
 In her current work, Special manages the campaign to elect Teressa Raiford for mayor.
 She feels most at home in the sun, between a book, or in her grandma's garden.